AMSDavis/cadl/CONTRIBUTING.md

 * Click on the play icon in the toolbar or press `F5`

-This will run and debug an experimental instance of VS with a version of the ADL extension for VS Code running live with any of your changes to the extension or the ADL language server.
+This will run and debug an experimental instance of VS with a version of the Cadl extension for VS Code running live with any of your changes to the extension or the Cadl language server.

 The VS debugger will attach only to the VS client process.
 Use "Attach to Lanugage Server" described above to debug the language server in